vnnkl/MacReplay/README.md

 ---

 ## **Requirements**
-To use MacCast, ensure you have the following:
+To use MacReplay, ensure you have the following:
 - **Windows**: Version 8 or higher.
 - **Plex Pass**: If you're connecting to Plex.

 ---

 ## **Getting Started**
-1. **Download** the latest release from the [Releases page](https://github.com/Evilvir-us/MacCast/releases).
+1. **Download** the latest release from the [Releases page](https://github.com/Evilvir-us/MacReplay/releases).
 2. **Run** the executable on your Windows system.
 3. **Open** the server URL in your web browser.
 4. **Add** your server address and MAC addresses on the Portals page.